7 Italian “Word of the Day” Services for Daily Apprendimento

 ItalianPod101 is definitely worth checking out.
 But if you just want quick and easy access to Italian words of the day, start by signing up for the free daily emails and go from there.
 Be sure to select your correct Italian level.

-3. Transparent Language’s Italian Word of the Day (Email List)
+3. Transparent Language’s Italian Word of the Day

 Transparent Language provides a free Italian word of the day lesson when you join their email subscription service.
 Every morning you can expect a new word in your inbox with full explanations.

 Daily words can be any part of speech and include everything from verb conjugations to appropriate use of prepositions.
-You’ll also receive helpful usage notes that highlight how the word’s use may differ from its English counterpart’s.
+You’ll also receive helpful notes that highlight how the word’s usage may differ from its English counterpart’s.

-4. Let’s Speak Italian (Podcast)
+4. TuneIn’s Let’s Speak Italian!
+Podcast

 A new episode of this Italian learner podcast is available every weekday.
 Lasting anywhere from two to five minutes, each episode features a new word of the day.

 Each episode also comes with notes that explain the word and its contextual usage.
-Hearing the daily word pronounced by the host is great for retention and can also help you work on your pronunciation.
+Hearing the daily word pronounced by the host is great for retention and can help you work on your pronunciation.

-5. Parola del Giorno (Blog)
+5. Parola del Giorno

 Parola del Giorno, literally meaning “word of the day” in Italian, is a blog that provides a word of the day in line with the season or that has something to do with recent news.

-For example, in mid-December they featured addobbare (to decorate), in order to help readers talk about decorating a Christmas tree.
+For example, they featured addobbare (to decorate) in mid-December to help readers talk about decorating a Christmas tree.
 Along with each word, you’ll find interesting notes on word origin, cultural explanations and relevant grammar tips.

-6. The Local’s Word of the Day (Newspaper Column)
+6. The Local’s Word of the Day

 Nearly every anglophone expat in Italy knows the English-language newspaper The Local.
-It’s a one-stop shop offering everything from job postings to holiday shopping guides and language lessons.
-Their Italian Word of the Day column is as amusing as it is practical.
+It’s a one-stop shop offering everything from job postings to holiday shopping guides to language lessons.

 For full access to their language column, The Local requires a monthly or yearly paid subscription.
 This is well worth it if you’re planning an extended stay in Italy.